 Combination corners have a Battered wall on one side and Vertical wall on the other, this is ideal for step side walls to eliminate difficult cuts.

-Install blocks with the Batter Indicator pointing Forward.
-Place the first block with the Closed-End facing out.
-Abut the next block perpendicular to the first, ensuring blocks are Flush.
+For the Batter wall install blocks with the Batter Indicator pointing Forward. place a corner block as shown, with the Batter in Forward Alignment.
+Abut the Vertical wall perpendicular to the first, with the Batter Indicator pointing Backward.